 Backend — use general purpose frameworks, such as Django, Ruby on Rails or Symfony.
 It’s best to use the framework your developers are most familiar with.
 For example, our team prefers to use Django.

 Frontend — the leading technologies are Angular, React, and Vue.
-We prefer Angular.
+We prefer React.

 Search — Elastic and Solr are both great options for incorporating search capabilities on your website

 The price for building an Airbnb marketplace depends on your project needs.
-The table below shows the average time certain tasks require.
+The table below shows the average time certain tasks require and similar Airbnb app development cost.

 |Task/features||Time for development, h||Approximate cost, $|